Grace Millane murder trial: Tinder match tells jury of 'terrifying' sexual encounter with accused

 Mansfield asked: "When you first spoke to the police you put it slightly differently, didn't you?"

-The woman agreed she hadn't initially talked to police about the accused's tone but duirng her testimony has told the court: "Just the way he said it ... it still gives me chills."
+The woman agreed she hadn't initially talked to police about the accused's tone but during her testimony has told the court: "Just the way he said it ... it still gives me chills."

 The court heard from the woman yesterday that after she matched with the alleged killer on Tinder - as Millane had - she agreed to meet the young man for a drink on November 2 last year.